 For example, different chemicals can affect epoxy and polyurethane floors differently.
 The organic lactic acids experienced in milk, dairy and cheese production can corrode and yellow an epoxy floor, whereas PMMA resin flooring and PU floors aren’t affected.
 Industries with exposure to sulfuric acids should avoid polyurethane floors, which are susceptible to damage from such acids.

 Consider Ease of Installation and Maintenance

 Another important consideration is the installation process, as well as ongoing maintenance and repair.
 Polyurethane flooring is considered the most difficult to work with, while epoxy takes the longest to fully cure.

-PMMA resin flooring is fully cured and chemically inert in as little as two hours, so is an ideal choice if minimal downtime is an important business need.
+PMMA resin flooring is fully cured and chemically inert in as little as one hour, so is an ideal choice if minimal downtime is an important business need.
 All resin floors are easy to clean and more durable than other floor types, but PMMA resin flooring is the easiest to repair if any damage does occur.